-Readers Question: how important is the budget deficit?
+Readers Question: How important is the budget deficit?

 The budget deficit is the annual amount the government borrow.
 The government usually financed the budget deficit by selling bonds to the private sector

-To libertarian and free-market economists, budget deficits are liable to cause significant economic problems – crowding out of the private sector, higher interest rates, future tax rises and even potential of inflation.
+To libertarian and free-market economists, budget deficits are liable to cause significant economic problems – crowding out of the private sector, higher interest rates, future tax rises and even potential for inflation.
 However, Keynesian economists are more sanguine arguing that in an economic downturn, a budget deficit plays an important role in stabilising economic growth and limiting the rise in unemployment.

 Budget deficits have potential economic costs, but it depends on the economic climate, the exchange rate system, interest rates and the reason for government borrowing.

 The most useful way of measuring the size of the budget deficit is as a % of GDP.
 The graph below shows that in 2012, there was a large variance in the size of budget deficits.
 The biggest deficits occurred in Ireland, Japan, UK, and US – with budget deficits of over 8% of GDP.

 Potential benefits and costs of a budget deficit

 Reasons to be concerned about a budget deficit